zbrox/site/content/posts/20200515-nix-on-macos-catalina.md

 In that file add a line with just the text `nix` in there which tells the system to have a firmlink at `/nix` on boot.
 We will later define what's gonna be mounted there.
 But first, time to restart the computer.
 Yay!

 And here's how to do that.
-If we assume you have not partitioned your Mac's disk or did something other than just installed macOS, so `disk` is your main drive.
+If we assume you have not partitioned your Mac's disk or did something other than just installed macOS, so `disk1` is your main drive.
 First, we add an APFS volume with the `/nix` mount point with a volume name of `Nix`.
 The volume name you can change to whatever you want.

 ```sh
 sudo diskutil apfs addVolume disk1 APFSX Nix -mountpoint /nix